 Item Treatment in Branch A/c Treatment in Memorandum Branch Debtors A/c 1.
 Goods returned by Branch customers directly to H.O.
-Treat like goods returned by Branch to H.O. and thus, show the Cost/ Invoice price (as the case may be) of these goods on credit side of Branch Account.
-2 Cash remitted by Branch customers directly to H.O.
-1 Show on the credit side of Branch Debtors Account.
+Treat like goods returned by Branch to H.O. and thus, show the Cost/ Invoice price (as the case may be) of these goods on credit side of Branch Account. goods on credit side of Branch 2.
+Cash remitted by Branch customers directly to H.O.
+Treat like cash remitted by branch to H.O. and thus, show on the credit side of Branch Account.